 Plants and produce for free

-We have found it really hard to juggle the needs of two small children and do the gardening.
-We have done some bits to the gardens.
-We are very lucky as we have a side garden directly outside our kitchen and we are using it to grow herbs, raspberries, strawberries, tomatoes, corn, blueberries, pak choi, apples, plums and cherries.
+We have found it really hard to find time for gardening.
+But we have done some bits to the gardens.
+We are very lucky as we have a side garden directly outside our kitchen and we are using it to grow herbs, fruit and vegetables.
 However there is lots more space in it that we haven’t utilised fully.

 - Host a plant swap garden party (hopefully on a nice sunny day).
 Invite friends, family and neighbours to bring unwanted plants or spare cuttings to your garden.
 Provide some snacks and drinks and let the plant swap commence.
 I would probably limit the number of plants brought by each person and would consider implementing a token system to ensure the swapping is done fairly.
 People could also bring seeds, gardening equipment, books, pots and other garden related items.
 If it is successful make it an annual event.

 - Share your garden with someone who doesn’t have one.
-This scheme in Brighton for example www.growyourneighboursown.org.uk connects people with gardens to people who want to grow their own food, but don’t have gardens.
-You allow someone else to grow fruit and vegetables in your garden and then share the harvest with them.
-Under this scheme, you have control over how often and when they are allowed to visit the garden.
-If you don’t want them to access your back garden, what about using your front garden to grow fruit and veg.
+You can allow someone else to grow fruit and vegetables in your garden and then share the harvest with them.
+If you don’t want them to access your back garden, what about using your front garden to grow fruit and veg?
+There used to be a scheme in my town organising, but it isn’t running any more.

 - Ask for help.
-Get family and friends to come and help with the gardening and repay them with food and/ or a returned favour.
+Get family and friends to come and help with the gardening.
+Then repay them with food and/ or a returned favour.

 What are your savvy money saving eco -friendly gardening tips?
 I need all the help and suggestions I can get with my garden!